afonsojramos/spotify-details-extractor/RELEASING.md

 ## Installation and Compilation

-## Chrome
+## Chromium

-1. [Check the latest release page](https://github.com/aquelemiguel/yt-restore-dislikes/releases/latest).
-Download and unzip `chromium.zip`.
-2. Once you've generated your API key, open `chromium/script.js` and replace the `YT_API_KEY` variable with your own key (paste between the double quotes).
-3. Navigate to your browser's extensions page.
-It's `chrome://extensions` for Chrome and `edge://extensions` for Edge and **enable developer mode**.
-4. Click **Load Unpacked** and, in your unzipped folder, select the `/chromium` directory.
+### Development

+Chromium only requires you to go to `chrome://extensions`, activating **Developer Mode** and `Load Unpacked` by selecting the folder that you have the extension on.
+No need to zip it or package it in any way.
 More reference on how to manually install Chrome extensions [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest).

+### Release

+In order to release, all you need to do is select `Pack Extension` under `chrome://extensions`, select the folder and that's it!
+Remeber to save the key somewhere safe to generate new versions of the extension.

+Then, if you want, you may upload the `.crx` archive to the [Chrome Web Store Dev Console](https://chrome.google.com/webstore/devconsole/).

 ## Firefox